Over Hard Eggs

 Eggs over hard have a completely cooked egg yolk and completely cooked white.

-Ingredients needed
+Key Ingredients

 - Butter OR oil.
 For most egg recipes, I would only use butter.
-However, any cooking fat will work with over hard eggs, including olive oil, avocado oil, ghee, or bacon grease.
+However, any cooking fat will work with over-hard eggs, including olive oil, avocado oil, ghee, or bacon grease.

 - Seasonings.
 Salt and pepper.